 When anxiety starts to get out of control, it can lead to serious distress.
-As it interferes with your life, it might reach the level of an anxiety disorder.
-Anxiety disorders can prevent you from achieving your potential at work or in school, and can cause problems in developing or maintaining satisfying relationships with others.
+As it interferes with a person’s life, it might reach the level of an anxiety disorder.
+Anxiety disorders can prevent people from achieving their full potential at work or in school, and can cause problems in developing or maintaining satisfying relationships with others.
 Anxiety disorders are far more common than people realize, and many people suffer from anxiety disorders without even knowing it.
 Luckily, anxiety disorders can be very effectively treated by qualified psychologists using research-based interventions.

 What is Anxiety?

-Essentially, anxiety is what we feel when we believe there is a threat.
-There does not actually need to be a real threat in order to experience anxiety–we just need to believe a threat exists.
-Anxiety can also be referred to as fear, terror, apprehension, worry.
+Essentially, anxiety is felt when people believe there is a threat.
+There does not actually need to be a real threat in order to experience anxiety–it just needs to be believed that a threat exists.
+Anxiety can also be referred to as fear, terror, apprehension, or worry.

 There are several distinct anxiety disorders, each with its own typical pattern of symptoms.
 Click the links below to read more: